 But have you wondered where this exact relationship comes from?
 The easiest way to answer the question is by first defining joint probabilities and showing how the theorem naturally pops out.

-The joint probability of two events is simply the probability that the two events will occur together.
-The most common mathematical notation for expressing them is:
+The joint probability of two events is simply the probability that the two events will both occur.
+The most common mathematical notation for expressing a joint probability is:

 Notice the difference with the notation for conditional probabilities where there is a vertical line between the two events (instead of a comma).

-Imagine that you are simultaneously flipping a coin and rolling a die.
-A joint probability example would be the probability of flipping heads and rolling an even number at the same time:
+Imagine you’re simultaneously flipping a coin and rolling a die.
+A joint probability example would be the probability of flipping heads and rolling an even number in a single repetition:

 You can get to this probability from a graphical analysis of the sample space.
 As a reminder, the sample space of a random process is the set of all possible outcomes of that process.
 The joint sample space of two random processes is all possible combinations of outcomes of the two processes.
 Take a look:

 The horizontal line divides the square into 2 equal parts which represent the outcome of the coin flip.